Song of Songs 4: Verse 8

-Male: A walk in the garden (4:9-15)
+Male: A walk in the garden (verses 9-15)

-This section is a part of a dialogue concerning "seduction and consummation" (until 5:1), where here the man seduces the woman, with extravagant imagery of food and flowers/herbs.
+This section is a part of a dialogue concerning "seduction and consummation" (up to 5:1), where here the man seduces the woman, with extravagant imagery of food and flowers/herbs.

 Verse 9

 Thou hast ravished my heart, my sister, my spouse; thou hast ravished my heart with one of thine eyes, with one chain of thy neck.

-“Thou hast ravished my heart” (Hebrew: לִבַּבְתִּנִי, Libavtini) is the verb form of the noun for heart, לבב, and literally means "thou has hearted me."
+"Thou hast ravished my heart" (Hebrew: לִבַּבְתִּנִי, Libavtini) is the verb form of the noun for heart, לבב, and literally means "thou has hearted me."
 This exact form of the word (pi`el perfect) appears only once in the bible, within this verse.

 As it comes in the context of a dialogue between two lovers, most translations have given it a meaning of stolen my heart: "You have captivated my heart" (English Standard Version), "Thou hast ravished my heart" (King James Version), "You have made my heart beat faster" (New American Standard Bible), "You have carried my heart away!"
-(The Complete Jewish Bible), "You have charmed me" (God's Word Translation), "You have thrilled my heart" (New Century's Version), "Thou hast wounded my heart" (Douay-Rheims Catholic Bible), and "Thou hast emboldened me" (Young's Literal Translation).
+(The Complete Jewish Bible), "You have charmed me" (God's Word Translation), "You have thrilled my heart" (New Century Version), "Thou hast wounded my heart" (Douay-Rheims Catholic Bible), and "Thou hast emboldened me" (Young's Literal Translation).

 Traditional Jewish commentators have also given the word "Libavtini" similar interpretations.